Author Index

 Theresa M. McGovern, founder of The HIV Law Project, Inc., was its executive director for ten years.
 She is an assistant professor at Columbia University’s School of Public Health and is an individual project fellow at the Open Society Institute.

-Melanie Grath is a PhD student in social psychology at the University of Melbourne.
-Her research examines changing concepts of harm and political polarization.
+Melanie J. Grath is a research fellow at Data61, a division of the Commonwealth Scientific and Industrial Research Organisation, Australia.
+She holds a PhD in social psychology from the University of Melbourne, where she studied changing concepts of harm and political polarization.

 Donald McIntosh